ntt-city/ntt-city/starter.md

 To install or update these dependencies you can use `npm install` or `npm update`.

 # Hackathon Starter Project
-A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).
+A majority of this quick index's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).